adequatica/maps-bookmarks/README.md

 Over the past decade, I have saved over a thousand places where I have been, and I will be glad if someone finds these bookmarks useful.

-I have been using [maps.me](https://maps.me) app during all my travels since 2013, but after update 2.0 in December 2020, the new owner ruined the app, which became completely unusable.
+I have been using [maps.me](https://maps.me) app during my travels since 2013, but after update 2.0 in December 2020, the new owner ruined the app, which became completely unusable.

 Now I am using **[Organic Maps](https://organicmaps.app)**.

-[KML files can be converted to GPX](https://github.com/adequatica/mmkml2gpx) to be able to import bookmarks into other free apps: [Guru Maps](https://gurumaps.app), [OsmAnd](https://osmand.net) or [Pocket Earth](https://pocketearth.com).
+[KML files can be converted to GPX](https://github.com/adequatica/mmkml2gpx) format to be able to import bookmarks into other free apps: [Guru Maps](https://gurumaps.app), [OsmAnd](https://osmand.net) or [Pocket Earth](https://pocketearth.com).

 ## Map legend